Why is Everyone Talking About Ripple?

 How much does it cost to trade Ripple CFDs with Plus500?

 One of the best features of Plus500 is that it doesn’t charge any commission on trades.
 Instead, you are only charged on the spread.
-Ripple typically has a spread of around 1.90%, although this can change.
-A spread this low can help you make the most of your Ripple CFD trades.
+A low spread can help you make the most of your Ripple CFD trades (but spreads are variable).
 You should be aware that there are premiums for holding a position overnight and you risk being charged an inactivity fee if you don’t use your account for 3 months.

 A good regulated broker will provide more than just a competitive fee structure.
 Plus500 offers its users a variety of tools that can help you manage your risk.
 You can easily control your leverage by trading with high, low or no leverage.
 There’s also the option to set a guaranteed ‘close at loss’ or ‘close at profit’ limit.
 These tools give you a great deal of control over your CFD and help to ease some of the micromanagement.